 Most work done by lawyers will soon be replaced by AI.
 Programming is done overseas in India and China or using Indian nationals on Visas here in the states.
 However mechanics, plumbers, electricians, etc are all done locally and they make good hourly wages.
 And to learn to become one is much cheaper than 4 years of college.

-gldoutt Premium Member over 1 year ago
+gldoutt Premium Member almost 2 years ago

 I worked two years for that big Mart outfit as an assembler.
 I built thousands of bicycles, also grills, furniture, and even did some repair work.
 There were no bosses hovering over me although technically I did have a manager.
 That all changed when they decided they didn’t need store assemblers any longer and they cold hire it out cheaper.